Doctor of Physical Therapy Professional Outcomes

 Faculty

-Professors: Lisa L. Black, Gianluca Del Rossi, Jennifer A. Furze, Gail M. Jensen, Tara McIsaac, Robert Sandstrom
+Professors: Lisa L. Black, Gianluca Del Rossi, Jennifer A. Furze, Terry L. Grindstaff, Gail M. Jensen, Tara McIsaac, Robert Sandstrom

 Professor Emeritus: Judith R. Gale, Karen A. Paschal, A. Joseph Threlkeld

-Associate Professors: Terry L. Grindstaff, James V. Lynskey, Kirk M. Peck, Stefany Shaibi
+Associate Professors: Anastasia Kyvelidou, James V. Lynskey, Kirk M. Peck, Julie A. Peterson, Stefany Shaibi

-Assistant Professors: Kimberly Beran-Shepler, Kevin Giordano, Jessica Goodman, Rosalind L. Heckman, Abbis Haider Jaffri, Heather Knight, Katherine Kugler, Anastasia Kyvelidou, Kelly S. Nelson, Jamie Nesbit, Jessica E. Niski, Julie A. Peterson, Michelle Reilly, Maggie T. Schumacher, Kimberley Scott, Kailey Snyder, Kimberly Somers, Kathleen M. Sutton, Nicholas J. Weber
+Assistant Professors: Kimberly Beran-Shepler, Jessica Goodman, Alex Habegger, Rosalind L. Heckman, Rashelle Hoffman, Abbis Haider Jaffri, Heather Knight, Katherine Kugler, Kelly S. Nelson, Jamie Nesbit, Michelle Reilly, Maggie T. Schumacher, Kimberley Scott, Kimberly Somers, Kathleen M. Sutton, Nicholas J. Weber

 Adjunct Associate Professor: Julie E. Hoffman